 A periodic review of the Contractor's scheduled work may be performed by the Authority.
-If work is deemed incomplete or unacceptable in any way and not in accordance with this Agreement, the Authority will determine the cause and require the Contractor to take corrective measures in accordance with the terms of the Contract.
+If work is deemed incomplete or unacceptable in any way, the Authority will determine the cause and require the Contractor to take corrective measures in accordance with the terms of the Contract.